Coding-Cactus/Cactus-Bot/upcoming.md

 ## What's upcoming?

-1. Better Daily Reward

-2. Better leaderboard (pages)
+1. Better leaderboard (pages)

-3. New items.
+2. New items.
 I just need people to suggest new items, i add them as soon i think of one/someone suggest a suitable one